Healing Solidarity 2021

 I’m not based in the UK, can I take part in this too?

 Yes.
-Our online Collective, resources and events are accessible from anywhere in the world.
+Our conference, online Collective, resources and events are accessible from anywhere in the world.

 How is this project run and managed?

-Originally initiated by Mary Ann Clements this project is now run by the Advisory Circle listed above who are in the process of registering Healing Solidarity as a Community Interest Company in the UK.
+This project is run by an Advisory Circle who are the Directors of Healing Solidarity which is a Community Interest Company registered in the UK.

 I don’t actually work in international development.
 Can I still join?